-Between churning out memories, befriending every “it” celeb there ever was, and running her own lifestyle brand, keeping tabs on Ellen Degeneres is nearly impossible.
+Between churning out memoirs, befriending every “it” celeb there ever was, and running her own lifestyle brand, keeping tabs on Ellen DeGeneres is nearly impossible.
 And while you can never be quite sure what the A-list TV host is going to do next (Open a restaurant?
 Kickstart a singing career?
 Become pals with Snoop Dogg, Martha Stewart-style?) one thing is guaranteed: Ellen always has something design-related up her sleeve.
 By now, it’s no secret that the beloved comedian has taken on a second career as a house flipper.
-According to Vogue, in the past 25 years alone, Degeneres has bought and renovated over 15 homes.
+According to Vogue, in the past 25 years alone, DeGeneres has bought and renovated over 15 homes.
 You do the math.

-Adding another epic home to their already-impressive real estate portfolio, Degeneres and her wife, Portia de Rossi, just snagged an incredibly luxe abode in Beverly Hills.
+Adding another epic home to their already-impressive real estate portfolio, DeGeneres and her wife, Portia de Rossi, just snagged an incredibly luxe abode in Beverly Hills.
 Per Today, the duo dropped a cool $15 million on the palatial pad.
 Unlike the star’s most recent purchases—which include an $18 million beachfront home in Carpinteria, a recently sold Spanish-style villa in Montecito, and a $40 million rustic-chic spread in Santa Barbara—this glitzy estate sits high above Los Angeles, offering elevated views of the valley below.

 Once home to actress Marjorie Lord, the single-story house (built and designed by acclaimed architect-to-the-stars, John Elgin Woolf, in 1962) boasts dramatic details one can only find in a true Hollywood Regency-style home.
 Spanning 5,100 square feet and situated on a discreet cul-de-sac, the five-bedroom home is the quintessence of indoor/outdoor SoCal living.

 Talk about uninterrupted views.
 The grand, open floor plan living area opens up to a covered back patio and pool area.
 Complete with a wet bar and an intricately carved marble fireplace, the space is already primed for exclusive holiday gatherings.
-With enough room for Degeneres’s never-ending pool of celebrity friends to gather ’round (Reese?!
+With enough room for DeGeneres’s never-ending pool of celebrity friends to gather ’round (Reese?!
 Oprah?!
 Clooney?!), the couple can easily squeeze in a massive dining table fit for star-studded feasts.

 While telltale signs of Woolf’s iconic, mid-century touch (like the wood-paneled ceilings, large bay windows, and columns lining the curved patio) earmark just about every room in the home, the foyer and living room definitely play up the theatrical ambiance.